farique1/MSX-Sublime-Syntax/MSX Badig Build.md

 - `MSX Badig Build.ini`

 `MSX Badig.sublime-build` and `MSX Badig Build.py` must go into an `MSX` subfolder inside the Sublime `packages` folder: *Sublime Text -> Preferences -> Browse Packages...* on a Mac.
-`MSX Badig Build.ini` must be on the same folder of the code being edited.
+`MSX Badig Build.ini` must be on the same folder as the code being edited.

 ## Configuration